davepinch/pinchy.cc/collections/_fragments/what-i-need-is-a-catchy-tune-and-a-nice-beat.md

 ---
-title: "What I need is a catchy tune and a nice beat"
+title: "What I need is a catchy tune and a nice beat."
+date: 2022-06-05
 tags:
   - Fragment
 ---